anubar19/Anusha-Bluestamp-Project-Portfolio/index.md

 # Modification
 <iframe width="560" height="315" src="https://www.youtube.com/embed/2XDlgbebQs0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 My modification was adding buttons to my robot in order to control it manually.
 I add six buttons of different colors to a breadboard.
 Each button corresponds to an emotion, and whenever the button is pressed, its corresponding emotion is displayed.
 I needed to use six pins on my Arduino in order to wire the buttons, so I used four of the analog pins and two of the digital pins to connect the buttons.
-In my code, I assigned an emotion whenever the button was low.
+In my code, I assigned a variable to the state of each button.
+Whenever the button was pressed, its state was low, so whenever the button state variable was low, it would call the functions to display an emotion.

 # Final Milestone